mathbit/mathnotes_book/_build/Vectors/section3_special_vectors.md

   url: /Vectors/section2_magnitude.html
   title: 'The magnitude of a vector'
 next_page:
-  url: /Vectors/section4_adding_vectors.html
+  url: /Vectors/section4_basic_operations.html
-  title: 'Adding vectors'
+  title: 'Basic vector operations'
 comment: "***PROGRAMMATICALLY GENERATED, DO NOT EDIT.
 SEE ORIGINAL FILES IN /content***"
 ---